 The waste streams generated on the BGOU RI/FS may be managed and disposed of in a variety of ways depending on characterization and classification.
-The debris and media will be temporarily stored as CERCLA waste described in Section 13.3.
-Waste may be stored for the duration of field project and transferred for disposal within two weeks after completion of field work.

-Waste that is to be shipped to an off-site TSDF must be done so in accordance with applicable DOE Prime Contractor procedures.
+Waste will be temporarily stored as CERCLA waste described in Section 13.3.
+Waste that is to be shipped to an off-site TSDF must be done in accordance